ossec/ossec-docs/docs/manual/installation/deployment_with_cfengine.rst

-Intergration and Deployment with cfengine
+Integration and Deployment with cfengine
 -----------------------------------------

 I recently required a larger deployment of OSSEC-HIDS without too much manual intervention.
 Almost every OSSEC-HIDS tutorial I've across says this is possible, yet I was unable to find a tutorial demonstrating it.
 So, in the spirit of open source, I'm contributing a brief overview.